 France were wearing a look which hadn’t been seen before, with the thick three stripes coming over both shoulders.
 This meant, rather unusually, two red stripes with one white in the middle, rather than three white stripes with blue and red in between.
 While their numerals looked like those used by Germany and the CIS, the recognisable keyline shadow style, they were shaped slightly differently.

 As they would do in winning the World Cup on home soil in 1998, France had indvidual match details on the crest.

-The kit was classic early 90s fare, with very long shorts, and plenty of design elements – Hummel recently launched a tribute kit and felt that they had to calm it down somewhat.
-It wasn’t bad but suffered in that it didn’t live up to its 1986 predecessor – the 1988-90 kit was pretty cool too.
+The kit was classic early 90s fare, with very long shorts, and plenty of design elements – a few years back, Hummel launched a tribute kit and felt that they had to calm it down somewhat.

-The other side in Group 1 were England.
-Oddly, though, they wore the same kit as they had had at World Cup 90, apart from the addition of the shirt numbers, the ‘Euro 92 Sweden’ inscription below the crest and the Umbro wordmark now being in caps.
+Oddly, England wore the same kit as they had had at World Cup 90, apart from the addition of the shirt numbers, the ‘Euro 92 Sweden’ inscription below the crest and the Umbro wordmark now being in caps.

 It seems likely that this kit’s record of being worn at two major finals won’t be equalled in the foreseeable future.